mfouilleul/mysql-benchbox/README.md

 # About

 BenchBox allows you to automate, archive and visualize your MySQL benchmarks did with SysBench (oltp tests).
 It is composed by a set of Perl scripts and a Web Interface.
-The SysBench versions currently supported by BenchBox are 0.4x and 0.5.
+The SysBench version currently supported by BenchBox is 0.5.

 ![Charts](https://raw.githubusercontent.com/mfouilleul/BenchBox/master/screenshots/2.png)